RelativeBinary/refactoring-examples/README.md

 complex routines.
 - format is the next one to remove.
 - this will be done by replacing a the temp var with a function (perferably)

+# Renaming the format function
+- Breaking a function into smaller ones only adds value if the names are good.